savonet/book/quickstart.md

 You will soon find out that a typical radio takes more than one line of code, and it is not practical to write everything on the command line.
-For this reason, the code for describing your webradio can also be put in a _script_, which is a file containing all the code for your radio.
+For this reason, the code for describing your webradio can also be put in a _script_\index{script}, which is a file containing all the code for your radio.
 For instance, for our sine example, we can put the following code in a file `radio.liq`: